HomeMy WebLinkAboutcoa.lu.sp.Clarks Market.A0687C/z.-A'.s /Mcrr,4le f )137-073-51-60I

 inch line; Ellis recommended that the City pay for oversizing Trueman's 8 inch line.

-In electric utilities, Trueman Would be providing service to his commercial development,'
+In electric utilities, Trueman would be providing service to his commercial development,

 which is a small percentage of the total project.
 Ellis stated that a loop system would